JASIM16027/JASIM16027/README.md

 👋 Hello, I'm Md.
-Jasim Uddin, a dedicated JavaScript Backend Developer with a passion for crafting robust and efficient server-side solutions.
+Jasim Uddin, a dedicated Backend Developer with a passion for crafting robust and efficient server-side solutions.

 ## Professional Background
 With a strong foundation in JavaScript and a focus on backend technologies, I have experience in building scalable and performant applications.
 I specialize in leveraging the power of JavaScript to create server-side APIs, services, and applications that drive the core functionality of web and mobile applications.